AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 **Note:** You can combine the **normal()** and **hovered()** methods with {api:anychart.core.ui.LabelsFactory#enabled}enabled(){api} to enable or disable labels in a given [state](../Common_Settings/Interactivity/States).
 By default, labels of nodes are shown both in the normal and hover states, while labels of flows and dropoffs are shown only in the hover state.

-This sample shows how to work with tokens.
-Please note that labels of flows are disabled in the hover state, and labels of dropoffs are enabled in the normal state:
+This sample shows how to work with tokens:

 ```
 // configure labels